electron/electron/docs/tutorial/quick-start.md

 └── index.html
 ```

-The format of `package.json` is exactly the same as with Node's modules, and the
+The format of `package.json` is exactly the same as that of Node's modules, and the
 script specified by the `main` field is the startup script of your app, which
 will run on the browser side.
 An example of your `package.json` might look like
 this: